AndreiChertkov/teneva_research_anova_and_als/README.md

     3. `cmake ..`
     4. `make`
     5. `cd ./../../`
-4. Run the script `python3 calc.py FLAG docker` (possible flag values have been described above; the 2th argument must be specified only if the calculation is performed from `docker`).
+4. Run the script `python3 calc.py FLAG docker` (possible flag values have been described above; the 2th argument must be specified only if the calculation is performed from `docker`)

 ## Authors